GROUP-26/problem_discription/README.md

 The software has ben developed in CODEBLOCKS GCC COMPILER.

-If you will find any error or problem please leave comment here.
+If you will find any error or problem please leave comment here or please tell us.
+Shachi Goyal 	205112001
+Shiv Ram Parida 205112034
+Shruti goyal 	205112066